Friday, June 17, 2011

 Step 5 Once the form is complete, send it to yourself and anyone else who will be completing it (e.g. teacher).

-Your information collected by this form will go into a spreadsheet in Google documents.
+Your information collected by this form will go into a spreadsheet in Google drive.
 This is what a sample spreadsheet looks like.

 With one click, a summary of all of your information over time can be generated with graphs and lists.
 Here is a sample.